Unified Text-Image-to-Video Generation: A Training-Free Approach to Flexible Visual Conditioning: FlexTI2V

 \section{FlexTI2V}

 The setting of the proposed generic text-image-to-video (TI2V) generation problem is illustrated in Fig. \ref{fig:i2v_tasks}.
 The input includes a textual prompt $y$, $N$ images $\bm{x}=\{x^{(n)}\}_{n=0}^{N-1}$ as visual conditions, and the expected position index $\bm{p}=\{p^{(n)}\}_{n=0}^{N-1}$ of each image in the output video.
-The goal is to synthesize a video consisting of $M$ frames $\bm{v}=\{v^{(m)}\}_{m=0}^{M-1}$ with each condition image at the expected position (\textit{i.e.}, $v^{(p^{(n)})}=x^{(n)}$ where $p^{(n)}\in [0,M-1]$).
+The goal is to synthesize a video consisting of $M$ frames $\bm{v}=\{v^{(m)}\}_{m=0}^{M-1}$ with each condition image at the expected position (\textit{i.e.}, $v^{\left(p^{(n)}\right)}=x^{(n)}$ where $p^{(n)}\in [0,M-1]$).
 The output video is supposed to show a reasonable transition across condition images following the textual prompt.
 Our problem setting unifies many existing TI2V tasks in one formulation, such as image animation ($N=1$, $\bm{p}=\{0\}$), video rewinding ($N=1$, $\bm{p}=\{M-1\}$) and video frame interpolation ($N=2$, $\bm{p}=\{0,M-1\}$).

 The major challenge of training-free TI2V generation is harmonizing the distinct denoising directions controlled by texts and images solely relying on frozen model parameters.
-Recent research \cite{he2022masked} validates that global image information can be carried by and inferred from a portion of local patches.
+The experiments of MAE \cite{he2022masked} validate that global image information can be carried by and recovered from a portion of local patches.
 Inspired by this finding, the key insight of our \textit{FlexTI2V} method is contextualizing each synthetic video frame with visual conditioning, by randomly swapping a portion of patches between video frames and condition images in the latent space at early denoising steps.
 To balance the fidelity to condition images and creativity in motion generation, we use a dynamic control strategy for the percentage of swapped patches and denoising steps for each video frame, based on their distance to the condition images.
 This strategy also introduces position information of condition images into the denoising process, thus making the diffusion model capable of handling multiple condition images at any desired positions.